burukuru/docs/pages/documentation/7-grakn-dashboard/visualiser.md

 compute path from "102432" to "192584"; # (The ID values in the strings will be different for each graph)
 ```

-Submit the query as usual by clicking '>' and the graph will display the relations and nodes that connect the two by the shortest path.
+Submit the query as usual by clicking '>' (or *Enter*) and the graph will display the relations and nodes that connect the two by the shortest path.
 For Susan Dudley and Barbara Herchelroth, you should discover that Barbara is the great-grandmother of Susan’s husband.

 ![Person query](/images/shortest-path.png)